Shoppers flee El Paso shooting scene, document terrifying moments in Snapchat videos

 "Let's go home.
 Let's go home.
 Come on.
 Run, run!" is heard on the Snapchat video posted.
 It's a frantic scene, showing people running for their life.

 Snapchat stories were posted, showing the chaos.
-Police have confirmed multiple fatalities and one male suspect in custody.
+Police have confirmed multiple fatalities and one male suspect in his 20s was taken into custody.

+Police said he did not resist arrest when apprehended.
+No weapons were fired by law enforcement, police said.

 Sergeant Gomez, El Paso Police Department, said they are not ruling out if there were multiple shooters, but only one was detained.